softwarefactory-project/sf-docs/docs/operator/deployment.rst

 Gearman/Elasticsearch   Log-gearman for logstash
 ====================== =========================

-Test instances (slaves) need to be isolated from the service network; however the following ports must be open:
+Test instances (workers) need to be isolated from the service network; however the following ports must be open:

 ====================== =========================